chilli-axe/mtg-photoshop-automation/README.md

 # Install / Usage Guide
 * Clone to a folder of your choice, referred to as the *working directory*.
 * Install the included font and the other fonts specified above.
-* Download the Photoshop templates and extract them into the `templates` folder of the working directory.
+* Download the Photoshop templates, create a folder called `templates` in the working directory, and extract them into the folder.
 * Create a folder called `art` in the working directory, and another called `out`.
 Create a folder called `border` inside `out`.
 * Move all of your card artwork to the `art` folder.
 File names should be structured as `<CARDNAME> (<ARTIST NAME>).jpg`.
 * Run the script `proxyAll` to render each card in the `art` folder, and store the results in the `out` folder. `proxyTarget` does the same but only for a specific art image.